-But there's a caveat — this sales data is not something that you can collect overnight, nor is it something that can be accomplished by simply using a Sales CRM or sales app.
-The best way to ensure that you gather the right data to hit your sales goals is to adopt a thoughtful approach to sales tracking.
+While interpersonal skills matter, the best sales teams rely on high-quality data derived from sales experience and customer relationships.
+This data isn't something you can collect overnight or accomplish by simply using a CRM.
+The best way to ensure you gather the right data to hit your sales goals is to adopt a thoughtful approach to sales tracking.
+In this blog post, we’ll walk through why sales tracking is so important to B2B success.

 Sales tracking involves gathering actionable data from different sources within the existing B2B sales process and analyzing it to gain insights for strategic decision-making.
 These data points will then live within a centralized location, such as a cloud-based CRM software or sales tracker software, so that cross-functional team members can access them with a single click.